ansible/molecule/docs/installation.md

 $ python3 -m pip install --user "molecule-plugins[podman]"
 ```

+!!! warning

+    If you upgrade molecule from previous versions, make sure to remove
+    previously installed drivers like for instance `molecule-podman` or
+    `molecule-vagrant` since those are now available in the `molecule-plugins`
+    package.

 Installing molecule package also installed its main script `molecule`,
 usually in `PATH`.
 Users should know that molecule can also be called as
 a python module, using `python -m molecule ...`.
 This alternative method